Im-Mr-Chris/LPHK/README.md

 * ~~Add `RELEASE_ALL` command~~
 * ~~Add `RESET_REPEATS` command to reset the counter on all repeats~~
 * ~~Basic support for Launchpad Classic/S/Mini~~
-  * Thanks to Patreon patron Korbinian Maag for fully funding the purchase of a LP Mini for developing this feature!
-  * Includes Behringer CMD Touch TC64 in Novation compatability mode